ibm-cloud-docs/devsecops/devsecops-tutorial-cc-toolchain.md

 ![DevSecOps IBM Secrets Manager](images/devsecops-cc-toolchain-setup-SM.png){: caption="DevSecOps IBM Secrets Manager" caption-side="bottom"}

-If you plan to use IBM Key Protect or HashiCorp vault for managing your secrets, see the [IBM Key Protect section of the CI setup guide](/docs/devsecops?topic=devsecops-cd-devsecops-tekton-ci-compliance#cd-devsecops-key-protect-ci).

 Multiple repositories must be configured during the guided setup, as described in the next sections.

 For each repository, provide a URL to an existing IBM-hosted Git Repos and Issue Tracking (GRIT) repository that you own and that was specified during CI toolchain setup.
 The toolchain supports linking only to existing GRIT repositories.
 {: note}

 ### Inventory
-{: #devsecops-cc-tool-integration-inventory}
+{: #tutorial-cc-toolchain-inventory}

 The [inventory](/docs/devsecops?topic=devsecops-cd-devsecops-inventory) repository records details of artifacts that are built by the CI toolchains.

 ![DevSecOps inventory repository](images/devsecops-cc-toolchain-setup-inventory-repo.png){: caption="DevSecOps inventory repository" caption-side="bottom"}

 ### Target
-{: #devsecops-cc-tool-integration-taregt}
+{: #tutorial-cc-toolchain-target}

-Provide details of target environment to scan the deployed artifacts in this step.
+Provide details of the target environment to scan the deployed artifacts in this step.
 The pipeline runs a number of dynamic scans, and it is recommended to use your staging environment.
 IBM Cloud API key: The API key that you created and used during your CI toolchain setup.
 Optionally you can create a new key and store it in your preferred choice of secrets vault.
 Environment tag in your inventory: It is the [tag in your Inventory repository that reflects the state of your current deployed environment.
 This tag is the snapshot of current running application on target.